➤Touch7 is NOT a profiling or colour management solution provider – There are already excellent systems out there to do press characterisation.

 • Touch7 does not require profiles to extract out EC colour data, therefor we don't need to know the hue value of the inks on press

-Provided that you are using a workflow that is capable of simulating spot colours, Touch7 can be used to enhance your images, without having to use ECG inks!
+And, for traditional ECG printing (Orange green violet etc) – provided that you are using a workflow that is capable of simulating spot colours, Touch7 can be used to enhance your images, without having to use ECG inks!
 With toner based devices, a master ECG image is generated, which would normally be printed using CMYK plus up to 3 spot colours.
 However, most toner printing devices do not have spot toners, so images are processed back in to CMYK at the RIP, with the ECG spot colours being matched as close as possible to LAB values of the Touch7 separations.
 You can now achieve higher saturated images, taking your toner device to a new level of colour!

 ECG spot colours can be effectively matched using sophisticated algorithms in the raster image processor (RIP).
 An example of such technology would be EFI’s Fiery Spot-On™, Heidelberg’s PDFToolbox or HP’s SmartStream Production Pro Spot Color Refinement tool, all of which can emulate spot colours within a file and processes them to their closest match out of CMYK.
 Whilst a remapping of the spot colours to CMYK on these devices will not be a 100% match to spot colour printing, it is impressive how much improvement such a workflow can make to your imagery!
-To read more about the potential workflows for Touch7, please visit our WORKFLOW page.

 Recommended Pantone® Inks